andeerc/andeerc/README.md

 ## 🚀 About Me

 I'm a **Senior Full Stack Developer** with a strong vocation in **DevOps** and **SysAdmin**, specialized in scalable solution architecture, infrastructure automation, and end-to-end development.
 Passionate about creating efficient, secure, and high-performance systems using the most modern technologies on the market.
+Expert in **process automation** through custom scripts and workflow orchestration tools like **n8n**.

 ## 💻 Tech Stack